Holiday savings: up to $84 off

 Physical Characteristics of Tuxedo Cats

 Beyond their iconic coat pattern, tuxedo cats possess other physical traits that make them stand out.
 They generally have a medium-sized, lean body, alert eyes that can range from gold to green, and a distinct pink nose.
 Their well-groomed appearance adds to their overall elegance and charm.
 Tuxedo cats are easily recognizable by their distinctive black and white coat pattern, which resembles a formal tuxedo or suit.
-While individual tuxedo cats can vary in terms of their specific markings and coloration, there are some common physical characteristics associated with this coat pattern:
+While individual tuxedo cats can vary in terms of their specific markings and coloration, there are some common physical characteristics associated with this coat pattern.

-Coat Color:
+Coat Color

 The primary color of a tuxedo cat's coat is typically black, but variations can include dark gray or deep brown.
 The white markings on a tuxedo cat are usually found on the cat's face, chest, paws, and belly.
 The amount and distribution of white can vary, with some tuxedo cats having more extensive white areas than others.

 Tuxedo cats often have a white "mask" on their face, which can include a white blaze down the center of the nose.
+Some tuxedo cats have white whiskers or "mutton chops" on their cheeks.

 A distinctive white patch on the chest that often resembles a formal shirtfront or bowtie is a common feature of tuxedo cats.